savanaben/Draw-Probability-Calculator/README.md

 - [mtgoncurve](https://deckulator.blogspot.com/2022/07/mulligans-and-probability-redrawing.html) uses [maximum bipartite matching](https://github.com/mtgoncurve/landlord/blob/master/lib/src/bipartite.rs) logic to handle mana sources with multiple colors.
 I don't know how this works!
 My method is more brute-force by calculating all possible combinations, and is much less efficient.
 A refactor of monte carlo simulation logic to somehow use bipartite matching method would drastically reduce load-times and increase accuracy.
 - Support lands that enter tapped for monte simulation.

+## bugs
+- if the mana/card requirements are higher than the number of lands, app crashes.

  ## Notes/backlog
+ - would like an ability to set a land or ramp as "fetches land".
+This will improve simulation accuracy as it will factor thinning your deck and removing certain specific lands.
+Right now all ramp pieces just sort of act like mana rocks.
+See the comment chain [here](https://www.reddit.com/r/CompetitiveEDH/comments/1ex2bgg/simulate_how_well_your_ramp_package_is_working/).
+ - add support for other common types of ramp.
+The most beneficial I can think of are 1-time use rituals (dark ritual, etc).
+Cost reducers are also fairly common, but probably not worth it in this tool given it's not supporting complex turns casting multiple spells.
  - The monte carlo mulligan UX is not intuitive.
 Other tools will do something like "mulligan down to..x cards".
 What makes less sense is how my 1 free mulligan toggle sort of is additive, on-top of the Max mulligans.
  - The hand simulation should maybe factor in "Total mana ramp can produce" when counting if the cards in your hand meet the requirements. for example, if a ramp spell can make BW and "total mana ramp can produce" is 2, perhaps this ramp should be looked at as two BW sources (almost like two lands).
 This is fuzzy logic... not sure on this.
  - Inputting your deck via copy/paste.
 This is a lofty goal, all ramp spells would have to be mapped to simplified logic.